Assistant Professor of Church History and Mission Studies

 "The resurrected, reigning, and returning King Jesus is building his glocal church to his Father's manifold glory by his Spirit's use of his Word proclaimed and put into practice by his suffering yet satisfied people among every tribe and tongue on his good but groaning earth in this eschatological Day of Salvation."

 Christ rescued Travis though the humble, intellectually-engaged outreach and Spirit-fructified community life of a very ethnically diverse chapter of InterVarsity Christian Fellowship in 1994.
 As a missionary with the Baptist General Conference (now Converge Worldwide) from 2003 to 2005 he had the privilege of teaching various theology courses at the Cameroon Baptist Theological Seminary and serving as faculty advisor for a student (and alumni) club/organization for missions among francophone unreached people groups (not to mention being the faculty member "i/c" of intramural sports!).
 His current research interests include the history of Christian missions and mission theory; theologies of culture and religion; biblical studies, biblical theology, and contextualization; as well as world Christianity and the implications of globalization for applied ecclesiology.
 Travis and his skillful wife, Susan, have been involved with various ministries to children and young adults, the elderly, international students, and recent immigrants in Chicago, Minneapolis, Louisville, and Boston.
 They share a call to missions mobilization via theological education, resource development, global networking, and mentoring.
 They enjoy coffee and morning devotions together, watering plants and walking in the woods, shopping at (urban) Aldi's and eating Susan's cooking.
+Travis is revising for publication his dissertation on the manner in which the Congregational ecclesiology and Puritan piety of John Eliot (1604-1690) shaped his cross-cultural ministry to Native Americans in colonial Massachusetts.

 - B.A., University of Illinois